UglyToad/PdfPig/icc-output-intent-review.md

 ### B8.
 Parsed profiles are not cached across resource dictionaries — ✅ **Fixed**

-> **Resolution.** `IccProfileByteCache` extended rather than replaced, as the original finding recommended.
-Its two dictionaries now hold an `Entry` carrying both the decoded bytes and the profile parsed from them, so `IIccProfileService.TryGetProfile` is called **at most once per profile per document** — the guarantee PDFBox gets from caching the constructed `PDICCBased` against the stream's `COSObject`.
-Keeping both in one entry also means the content hash that identifies a directly written profile is computed once per lookup rather than once per thing looked up.
+> **Resolution.** The existing cache was extended rather than replaced, as the original finding recommended, and its two dictionaries now key the parsed profile the same two ways the bytes were keyed — so `IIccProfileService.TryGetProfile` is called **at most once per profile per document**, the guarantee PDFBox gets from caching the constructed `PDICCBased` against the stream's `COSObject`.
+The content hash that identifies a directly written profile is computed once per lookup.
 > - `ICCBasedColorSpaceDetails` now takes a resolved `IIccProfile?` instead of `(bytes, service)`, so the colour space no longer parses anything; resolution belongs to the cache.
 > - "Parsed, and the answer was no profile" is remembered as firmly as a success, so a profile the service declines is not retried per page.
 > - `OutputIntentParser` shares the same path, which matters because a PDF/X file routinely points its `/DestOutputProfile` and an `/ICCBased` colour space at the same stream object.
 > - `Jpeg2000Helper` resolves directly and is documented as the deliberate exception: a JPX profile is a slice of the image's own codestream, not a stream object the document can point at twice, so there is no key to share it under.
 >
-> Note the raw bytes are still retained alongside the parsed profile (unchanged from before).
-Releasing them after parsing would save megabytes per document and is worth a follow-up.
+> **Follow-up, now done.** The first cut kept the decoded bytes alongside the parsed profile, which meant a multi-megabyte inflated CMYK profile stayed alive for the document's lifetime after the only thing that needed it had finished.
+Since `GetOrDecode` turned out to have no production callers at all, it was removed and `GetOrParse` became the sole entry point: the bytes are now a local inside `DecodeAndParse`, collectable the moment the service has built its profile, and the dictionaries hold `IIccProfile?` directly.
+The class was renamed `IccProfileByteCache` → **`IccProfileCache`**, since bytes are the one thing it no longer caches (internal type; no public API impact).
+>
+> That this is not tested is deliberate and noted in the test file: with no field left that could hold the bytes, the guarantee is structural, and asserting it would take a GC-and-weak-reference test — the flakiest kind there is — to re-prove something the type already gives.

 *Original finding:*